Markov chain approach to the distribution of ancestors in species of biparental reproduction: Dilution of sample space via gauge group of dilations

-For illustrative purposes we consider a version in which the sample space $\mathbb{S}_t$ is dilated to the set of natural numbers $\mathbb{N}$, including the $0$ element.
+We considered a version in which the sample space $\mathbb{S}_t$ is dilated to the set of natural numbers $\mathbb{N}$, including the $0$ element.
 Then we have only one boundary condition for the state $n=0$.
 This allows us to focus on \textit{time homogeneous processes}, i.e. the infinitesimal generator is independent of $t$.
-The Markov process in this bigger sample space $\mathbb{N}$ is required to consider of two new random variables $\{ X, Y\} $ defined on $\mathbb{N}$ and related in a similar way to the old random variables $\{ x,y\} $ from \eqref{varmark}.
-The associated probability distribution is denoted by $P_n(t)=\mathbb{P}\big[ X(t)=n\big]$ and define $\pmb\phi(t)=(P_0(t),P_1(t),\cdots)^\intercal$ which satisfies the equation
+Another consideration is the \textit{spatial homogeneity}, i.e. the case where the infinitesimal generator does not depend on the state of the random variable $X(t)$.